romanpauk/dingo/README.md

 Python helper tooling for development is declared in `pyproject.toml` and locked in `uv.lock`. `uv` is the required entry point for repo-owned Python tooling.

-For the Markdown CMake targets (`md-update` / `md-verify`), you do not need to run `uv sync` first: CMake invokes `uv run --locked ...` directly.
+For the Markdown CMake targets (`md-update` / `md-verify`), `uv sync` is not required first: CMake invokes `uv run --locked ...` directly.

-If you prefer, you can still prepare the environment ahead of time:
+Preparing the environment ahead of time is still optional:

 ```bash
 uv sync